drug-design/course/docs/chapters/3d-qsar.md

 ### The Probe Concept
 *[nce]: New Chemical Entity: a compound not previously described.

-To test for the presence of a field and to measure it requires the use of probes with associated energy functions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/probe-concept-2962ae4b'><i class='fa fa-play' aria-hidden='true'></i></button>To test for the presence of a field and to measure it requires the use of probes with associated energy functions.
 Usually a probe atom is employed, which is placed at well selected points in the space, to quantitatively measure the value of the field created by the molecule at the point considered.
 The probe must be of the same type of the field to be measured (e.g. van der Waals probes for steric fields, charged probes for electrostatic fields).
 *[nce]: New Chemical Entity: a compound not previously described.